 “I could not recommend Emily more!
 Emily shot our wedding and engagement photos and we could not be happier!
 She is the perfect combination of professional and fun to be around.
 She makes each session feel comfortable and easy!
 She is so great at prompting you and posing you to get natural and comfortable looking photographs.
 We are so glad we booked Emily for our big day and will certainly use her again for any photography needs!”Abby & Ben

 Texas meets coastal Maine.
 Caitlin and Jake were stationed in the desert of Texas and planned a destination wedding to Bar Harbor, Maine.
-With Jake’s roots in Maine and their love for the coast, they found that the Bar Harbor Inn was the perfect place to celebrate with their friends and family.
+With Jake’s roots in Maine and their love for the coast, they wanted a Bar Harbor Inn wedding.
+It was the perfect place to celebrate with their friends and family!

 The day started early with hair and makeup by the talented Brittany and Julia.
-They glammed the ladies up and incorporated some custom hair pieces created by Little Red Flower Truck, who grew and designed all of the one of a kind floral arrangements throughout the day.
+They glammed the ladies up and incorporated some custom hair pieces created by Little Red Flower Truck.
+Fun fact, they grew and designed all of the one of a kind floral arrangements throughout the day.